 - Science: Modules of Agricultural Science, Physics, Chemistry and Biology help students in choosing Leaving Cert. subjects.

-- Business Studies: As part of this subject students set up a mini-company and run a business during the year.
+- Business Studies and Accounting: As part of this subject students set up a mini-company and run a business during the year.

 - Students take part in the Young Entrepreneur Competition.